hujhax/austin-improv-wiki/Performers/Deano Jones.md

 **Deano Jones** is an Austin improvisor.

 ## History
-Moving to Austin in 2005 from New York City, Deano began taking improv classes at [[Merlin Works]] in 2009.
+Moving to Austin in 2005 from New York City, Deano began taking improv classes at [[Theatres/Merlin Works|Merlin Works]] in 2009.

 He has appeared in [[Performers/Michael Joplin|Michael Joplin]]'s *[[Shows/The Family|The Family]]*, Hideout mainstage shows *[[Shows/The Andersons|The Andersons]]*, *[[Shows/The Violet Underbelly|The Violet Underbelly]]* and *[[Shows/Holy 1960's Batman, Batman!|Holy 1960's Batman, Batman!]]*.
 He is a member of troupes [[Troupes/Simply D-VINE|Simply D-VINE]], [[Troupes/The Intentions|The Intentions]] and [[Troupes/The Knuckleball Now|The Knuckleball Now]].